101 – University of Toronto

-Choice extends to the more than 1,000 student organizations, athletic teams and academic associations, and each of the 3 campuses offers different learning environments, experiences and recreational opportunities.
+Choice extends to the more than 1,000 student organizations, athletic teams and academic associations, and each of our 3 campuses offers different learning environments, experiences and recreational opportunities.

 The University of Toronto offers many different opportunities to participate in exchange programs, including study-abroad programs and international summer programs, through partnerships with leading universities around the world.

-Accessibility Services is part of our commitment to maintaining an accessible and welcoming university community.
-Assessment and financial support are available to assist students with physical or learning disabilities as well as students with chronic health problems.
+Accessibility Services are part of our commitment to maintaining an accessible and welcoming university community.
+Assessment and financial support are available to assist students with physical or learning disabilities, as well as students with chronic health problems.

 Services range from on-campus transportation, books on tape and note-taking, to the latest adaptive equipment, which is made available through the Adaptive Technology Resource Centre.

 For information about Accessibility Services, visit the website of each campus:

 U of T student housing offerings are as varied as the people who live in them.
-We have the same philosophy for housing and community as we do for learning: different people have different needs.
-Refer to the Housing Services website for detailed information.
+We have the same philosophy for housing and community as we do for learning: Different people have different needs.

-We offer approximately 4,400 admission scholarships that total more than $14.9 million.
+We offer approximately 4,500 admission scholarships that total more than $20 million.
 In most cases, no separate application is required.
 Selection is based on your overall record, with particular emphasis placed on the most recent results.
-Find more information about scholarships.

 Student Financial Support

-For Canadian students, the University of Toronto is committed to the principle that no student admitted to a program will be unable to enroll in or complete the program due to a lack of financial means.
-The commitment is based on the assumption that you will first access the government aid for which you are eligible.
+For Canadian students, U of T is committed to the principle that no student admitted to a program will be unable to enroll in or complete the program due to a lack of financial means.
+The commitment is based on the assumption that you will first access the government aid you are eligible for.

-Financial need is assessed based on the Ontario Student Assistance Program (OSAP) and those whose assessed need is not fully covered by government aid will receive additional funding from the university.
+Financial need is assessed based on the Ontario Student Assistance Program (OSAP).
+Those whose assessed need is not fully covered by government aid will receive additional funding from the University.

 U of T Advance Planning for Students (UTAPS)

 Upon receipt of your OUAC application, we will send an acknowledgement email that provides information about what is required to complete your application.